Special Status Plants are those plants found on public lands administered by the Bureau of Land Management whose

 BLM Policy on Special Status Plants.
 It is BLM policy to manage for the conservation of Special Status Plants and their associated habitats and to ensure that actions authorized, funded, or carried out do not contribute to the need to list any Sensitive species as Threatened or Endangered.
 For additional information on BLM policy and procedures regarding the management of Special Status Plants under the jurisdiction of the California State Office, please refer to BLM-California Manual Supplement 6840.06 and BLM-California Manual Handbook H-6840-1, both of which are available from the links below.
 The Manual Supplement describes BLM policy in California.
 The Handbook establishes the procedures to be used in complying with BLM policy.

 Survey Protocols for Special Status Plants.
 BLM-California has developed protocols for the survey (inventory) of special status plants that must be followed in order to comply with BLM policy, the National Environmental Policy Act (NEPA), and the Endangered Species Act (ESA).
 These protocols are found in BLM Manual Handbook H-6840-1, Special Status Plant Management, a link to which is provided immediately above, and are supplemented by the following documents:

 Official Special Status Plant List.
 The California State Office maintains a current list of all special status plants known or suspected to occur on BLM lands.
-This list (current as of September 20, 2012) is available for all of the BLM lands managed by the California State Office and for the BLM lands managed by each of the 15 BLM-California Field Offices:
+This list (current as of September-October 2013) is available for all of the BLM lands managed by the California State Office and for the BLM lands managed by each of the 15 BLM-California Field Offices: